 Weeding early is especially important for garlic crops.
-Depending on the weed pressure of a particular garden or field, this can mean weeding 6 to 8 times throughout the season.
-In a particularly weed infested garden or field, weeding may be required at least weekly for the first six to eight weeks and then biweekly for the remainder of the season.
-In a really clean field, weeding might only be need 3 or 4 times.
+Depending on the weed pressure of a particular garden or field, this can mean weeding between 5 and 8 times throughout the season.
+In a particularly weed infested garden or field, weeding may be required at least every 10 days for the first six weeks and then biweekly for the remainder of the season.
+In really clean fields, weeding might only be needed 3 or 4 times during the whole season.

 On our farm, we hand weed all the garlic and use sharp blade hoes to do most of the work.
-We have learned over the years that weeding a field many times while the weeds are still very small versus a few times when the weeds are large is far less work!
+We have learned over the years that weeding a field many times while the weeds are still very small versus a few time when the weeds are large is far less work!
 Weeding early and making sure a field is free of perennial weeds is key to our weed management strategy.

 On our farm, we rely on rainfall and sprinkler irrigation to water our garlic.
-Being located in the middle of North America and on the edge of both "dry" western Canada and "wet" eastern Canada, we can sometimes have substantial rainfall throughout the summer and sometimes have almost none for the whole season.
+Being located in the middle of North America and on the edge of both "dry" western Canada and "wet" eastern Canada, we can sometimes have substantial rainfall throughout the summer and sometimes have none for the whole season.

 Early removal is said to divert the maximum amount of energy to the bulb while late removal is believed to maximize bulb quality and storage ability.
-Generally, most growers are somewhere in the middle and remove the scapes once they begin to uncoil, but before the capsules begin to swell.
+Generally, most growers choose somewhere in the middle and remove the scapes once they have formed one or two loops, but before they bein to uncoil and the capsules begin to swell.